Discover why Briony chose the University of Cumbria and what she loves about her BSc (Hons) Criminology and Forensic Investigation course.

 What brought you to the University of Cumbria?

-Furthermore, the university promoted the notion that support would be easily accessible from all staff members due to the smaller class sizes, which has turned out to be the case within my time here.
+Furthermore, the university promoted the notion that support would be easily accessible from all staff members due to the smaller class sizes, which has turned out to be the case during my time here.
 Another bonus for me was the extensive choice of programmes to choose from.
-I have always been extremely passionate about social justice and understanding how our legal system operates especially within our criminal justice system.
-Therefore, I knew that the criminology and forensic investigation course was the perfect option for me.
+I have always been extremely passionate about social justice and understanding how our legal system operates, especially within the criminal justice system.
+Therefore, I knew that the Criminology and Forensic Investigation course was the perfect option for me.

-Why did you choose to pursue (your subject) at the University of Cumbria?
+Why did you choose to pursue Criminology and Forensic Investigation at the University of Cumbria?

-I chose the criminology and forensic investigation course because it really aligns with my interests in understanding the causes of crime and the processes involved in our criminal justice system.
-I have always been fascinated by the way our society as a whole responds to crime and the bias that often surrounds certain topics of offending.
-The forensic investigation side of the course was something that really stood out to me as I would be able to gain some real-life experience on the practical side while also incorporating the theoretical knowledge of criminal behaviours.
+I chose the Criminology and Forensic Investigation course because it really aligns with my interests in understanding the causes of crime and the processes involved in our criminal justice system.
+I have always been fascinated by the way our society responds to crime and the bias that often surrounds certain topics of offending.
+The forensic investigation side of the course was something that really stood out to me, too.
+I would be able to gain some real-life experience on the practical side, while also incorporating the theoretical knowledge of criminal behaviours.

 Overall, I was extremely eager to develop a better understanding of both the psychological and scientific aspects of crime scene investigating, whilst also understanding the important theoretical aspects that ground the world of criminology.